-This is an atrocious, disastrous mistake on Gaga’s part.
+An atrocious, disastrous mistake on Gaga’s part.
 It’s so bad it’s mind-reeling.
 It could very well mark the beginning of the end her career.
 After all that gigantic build-up and anticipation about her first new material in over a year she’s gone and laid a… giant egg.
 Never mind ‘the gayest song ever’ it’s just Too Gay To Play.
-I suspect it’s too gay even for the gays.
+I suspect it’s too gay even for The Gays.
 Too patronising and crass and feeble.
 They’ll pretend to love it for a few weeks and then quietly forget all about it.
 It will be the shortest-lived ‘anthem’ ever.

 It’s as if someone decided to remake The Rocky Horror Picture Show as a GLAAD public service announcement, with Harvey Fierstein or Dan Savage in the role of Frank-N-Furter.
 And cut all the songs.

-In my humble opinion, Gaga should never write head-on about sexuality again.
+Gaga should never write head-on about sexuality again.
 Ever.
 That’s her only hope of recovering the post-sexual charge that made her seem so interesting and relevant just a few months ago.
 She embodies post-sexuality, and the notion that you might want to choose who you love or shag – or who you are – better than anyone.
 But she clearly can’t articulate it self-consciously in a lyric.
-It might be impossible for anyone to do that – but almost anyone could make a better fist of it than Gaga in ‘Born That Way’.
+It might be impossible for anyone to do that – but almost anyone could make a better fist of it than Gaga in “Born That Way”.

 Musically, the homages to Madge were much better done on The Fame Monster (though it was the Boney M salutes such as ‘Bad Romance’ and ‘Poker Face’ that were her best tracks).
 In 2011, especially after being dubbed ‘the Diva of Déjà Vu’ by Camille Paglia (you were so right, Ms P!) she really, really needed to escape the gravitational attraction of Planet Madge.